Danny’s DNA Discoveries – Clitocybaceae of the PNW

 Clitocybe subalpina WA - nothing really is known about this large vinaceous grey-brown roadside mushroom, or how to tell it apart from the above.
 I don't even know that it belongs in Lepista #3 but I'm treating it here because of the vinaceous tones and warty, coloured spores.
 We'll need a type sequence and modern collections.

-Clitocybe brunneocephala CA - usually in grass, this large white to tan capped mushroom is said to have the gestalt of a blewitt with no purple at all, even when fresh.
+Clitocybe brunneocephala CA (=Leucocalocybe mongolica Asia) - usually in grass, this large white to tan capped mushroom with a short, thick stem is said to have the gestalt of a blewitt with no purple at all, even when fresh.
 It has the same medium sized spores (between C. luscina and C. irina) as Clitocybe praemagna in Lepista #1 and looks very similar to all three.
 We have CA and matching WA DNA.
+It is probably most easily confused with Clitocybe luscina, above (known by many other names), but that mushroom is not quite as big, has a longer stem, and has a slightly coloured spore print and more prominent warts on the spores.
+Asian sequences of Leucocalocybe mongolica are basically the same, so the genus Leucocalocybe should be abandoned, and although Tricholoma mongolicum, the former name of Leucocalocybe mongolica, is an older name than Clitocybe brunneocephala, since this species needs a name in Clitocybe, Clitocybe brunneocephala is the proper name for it.

 Clitocybe sordida EU (=Clitocybe tarda MA) - a much smaller collybioid purplish-brown (but mostly in the gills) mushroom.
 West coast and east coast sequences of C. tarda match many EU sequences of C. sordida, which is probably the older synonym.
 The holotype sequence of Clitocybe tarda var. alcalina matches all of the above too, so it may not deserve distinct varietal status, at least as shown in ITS.
 At the time of this writing, Pablo Alvarado has a different concept of C. sordida.
 If that turns out to be correct, then our species should go by the name C. tarda.